No More Hacking! Natural Remedies to Quiet Your Dry Cough

 You may also have other symptoms, such as fever, chills, sore throat, headache, or body aches.

-You can treat infections with rest, fluids, pain relievers, or antibiotics (if prescribed by your doctor).
+You can treat infections with rest, fluids, pain relievers (if prescribed by your doctor).

 Acid reflux